paulipa/sico-wiki/community/coalition-corporations/v-i.md

 While we prioritize the Industrial side of EVE.
 We believe that in order to have something of value, force must be ready and swift to protect it.
 We require all members to be willing to learn how to do small gang warfare as well as large fleet battles.
 We ask, but do not require at least two fleets a month.
 In return we will work on providing you the opportunities to join said fleets.
 Everything from filament roams to large fights leaving the rest of the time for you to do with as you wish.
 We also ask that when called to defend our space and that of our allies we will step up to keep our doctrine as simple as possible.

 ## **Requirements**
+Currently All requirements are out the window for Sico/EVE Linknet members.
+If your a member of EVE Linknet and have been in your corp over 30 days and in good standing.
 ( For your main character only.
 Alts are a different matter.)
 **Skill Points:** minimum 5 million points